Brief details of the course

 Admissions Assessment - UCAT

 Candidates for Medicine will need to take the UCAT (University Clinical Aptitude Test).
 You must be registered in advance (separately to your UCAS application) to take the assessment.
 You will need to create a UCAT account to register for the test.
 Tests are taken between July and September.
 You take the UCAT at your local Pearson VUE test centre.
-Please see the Pearson VUE website for full and further details.
+Please see the UCAT website for full and further details.

 Other details